johnko/ccasfs/README.md

 ## Known Issues

+- Appending data doesn't work
-- Appending data to a file does not update the size or time because we didn't recreate a torrent index for it.
+- Appending does not update the size or time because we didn't recreate a torrent index for it.

 Patches welcome!